Ortus-Solutions/docker-commandbox/README.md

 Tags
 ======

+_Note: For references to the specific versions of CommandBox used within image versions, [please see the Changelog](https://github.com/Ortus-Solutions/docker-commandbox/blob/main/changelog.md)._

 * `:latest` ([Dockerfile](https://github.com/Ortus-Solutions/docker-commandbox/blob/master/builds/base/Dockerfile)) - Latest stable version
 * `:3.9.0` - Tagged version of the image - not to be confused with the version of CommandBox within the image
 * `:snapshot` - Development/BE version